Kenneth Granviel

-Kenneth Granviel (August 4, 1950 – February 27, 1996) was an American serial killer and rapist who was responsible for the sexually-motivated murders of seven people in Fort Worth, Texas from 1974 to 1975, most notably the mass murder of three women and two children.
-After willingly admitting to the crimes, he was convicted, sentenced to death and executed in 1996, after several delays and challenges to his sentence.
+Kenneth Granviel (August 4, 1950 – February 27, 1996) was an American serial killer who was responsible for the sexually motivated murders of seven people in Fort Worth, Texas from 1974 to 1975, most notably the mass murder of three women and two children.
+After willingly admitting to the crimes, and after several delays and challenges to his sentence, he was convicted, sentenced to death and executed in 1996.

 Early life

 Kenneth Granviel was born on August 4, 1950, in Fort Worth.
-He, along with his half-brother Anthony Jones, were raised solely by his mother Willie Mae Jones in a small house on Charlotte Street.
+He, along with his older brother and half-brother were raised solely by his mother in a small house on Charlotte Street.
 From an early age, Granviel was considered an odd, reclusive child who was often by himself, had few friends and almost never interacted with girls.

 On March 22, 1967, Granviel entered his mother's bedroom, where he grabbed her by the throat and attempted to rape her.
 During their scuffle, he managed to come back to his senses, before Granviel stumbled to the front porch and collapsed onto the yard.
 Soon after the incident, his mother called the police who took the 16-year-old into custody.
 Due to his odd behavior, he was temporarily interned at the John Peter Smith Hospital, where he remained for ten days.
-After being temporarily released, Granviel attempted to sexually assault his brother.
+After being temporarily released, Granviel had sexually assaulted his brother.
 As a result, he was sent to the Gatesville State School, where he spent the next two and a half years.